ecmwf/open-ecpds/docs/why-openecpds.md

 - **Organisations consolidating multiple transfer tools** into a single operational platform
-- **Individual researchers or small teams** who want to store local datasets and share them with collaborators or the public — the Data Portal provides a self-hosted, multi-protocol file system interface (FTP, SFTP, SCP, HTTPS, S3) without the need for a third-party storage service
+- **Individual researchers or small teams** who want to store local datasets and share them with collaborators or the public — the Data Portal provides a self-hosted, multi-protocol file system interface (FTP, SFTP, SCP, HTTPS, WebDAV, S3) without the need for a third-party storage service
 - **Data publishers** who need to distribute files on a schedule, notify subscribers via MQTT when new data arrives, and give end users a simple portal to download at their own